 UCLA Anderson Business School Admission Essays

-- Essays are more compelling if they include specific courses, programs, groups, opportunities, activities, etc. from which you would benefit, if admitted to UCLA Anderson.
-These references are best found through website research, personal discussions and a campus visit (if possible).
+- Essays are more compelling if they include specific courses, programs, groups, opportunities and activities from which you would benefit if admitted to UCLA Anderson.
+These references are best found through online research, personal discussions and a campus visit (if possible).

 - Length does not equal strength.
 A well-written short essay can have even more impact than a longer essay.
-Please try to respect the word limits indicated below.
+Please try to respect the word limits indicated above.

 - All essays and short answer responses are to be submitted in written form only.

 - All essays and short answer responses are to be entered directly in the text box provided in your application.